xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 Use the search bar if you want to find a specific user you have removed.

-### Change a User's permission
+### Change a User's role

-As an Owner or Admin, you can change the permissions of an existing member by following these steps:
+As an Owner or Admin, you can change the role of an existing member by following these steps:

 1. Go to the **User Management** page.

-2. Tick on the checkbox next to the User's name to select the User and enable the **Change Role** button.
+2. Check the box next to the User's name to select the User and enable the **Change Role** button.

+    You can check multiple boxes if you want to update the same role for multiple users.

 3. Select a new role in the dropdown list. then click **Change role**.

     > Notes:
     >
-    > * You can change to the same role for multiple users by selecting multiple checkboxes.
     > * Organization members can have different roles in different teams.
     > * The **Owner** role only appears in the dropdown list if you are the Owner of your Organization.
     > * The **Billing Manager** role is only available at the Organization level.